Trump’s Executive Order to Stifle Israel Critics Probably Violates Constitution

 Now, according to the New York Times, President Donald Trump has resurrected this idea in the form of an executive order he plans on signing later today: “In signing the order, Mr. Trump will use his executive power to take action where Congress has not, essentially replicating bipartisan legislation that has stalled on Capitol Hill for years.”

-The details here are slightly convoluted.
-Trump is effectively seeking to “interpret Judaism as a nationality, not just a religion,” which would drag this identity group under the purview of Title VI of the Civil Rights Act, the part of the landmark legislation which empowers the Department of Education to withhold funding from educational institutions which discriminate “on the ground of race, color, or national origin” — but not religion.
-Since the executive order will define Jewish students as members of a national group rather than a religion, and will use the State Department’s broad definition of anti-Semitism, on paper, at least, it could grant the Department of Education sweeping new powers to snoop on college campuses and interfere with what’s going on there.
+The details here are slightly convoluted, and as confirmed by Jewish Insider, which obtained a copy of the order, they involve attempts by the administration to apply an overly broad definition of anti-Semitism to the question of campus speech.
+The rule gives the federal government more power to regulate that speech.
+The fact that, per Jewish Insider, the order also contains language stating that “Agencies shall not diminish or infringe upon any right protected under Federal law or under the First Amendment” does not ameliorate the issue.
+This, too, is a simple recycling of the older attempts to get this idea through via legislation, and as I noted in 2016, Michael Macleod-Ball of the ACLU told the Washington Post that stapling a copy of the First Amendment to a piece of legislation doesn’t magically let it off the hook for potential First Amendment violations.
+“That’s just empty rhetoric,” he said.
+“All it is [doing] is restating the First Amendment.”
+(It appears the Times’ initial reporting that the order also sought to redefine Jewish people from a religious group to an ethnic or national one was simply incorrect.)

+Overall, this is clearly an attempt to make it easier for the federal government to poke its nose into campus discussion of the Israel-Palestine conflict.
 This isn’t an idle concern given the Trump Department of Education’s apparently enthusiastic appetite for such meddling: The Times article notes that “the president’s action comes soon after the Education Department ordered Duke University and the University of North Carolina at Chapel Hill to remake their joint Middle East studies program on the grounds that it featured a biased curriculum.
 The move was part of a broader campaign by Betsy DeVos, the education secretary, and her civil rights chief, Kenneth L. Marcus, to go after perceived anti-Israel bias in higher education.”

 Anti-Semitism is certainly a problem on many college campuses, and it’s worth taking seriously.
 But the idea of the federal government getting involved in the business of determining which arguments in the complicated, heated domain of the Israeli-Palestinian conflict cross some highly subjective line into anti-Semitism is a classic example of what conservatives would normally view as government overreach.
 “We have consistently opposed the application of the State Department’s definition of anti-Semitism as the benchmark for determining whether or not speech should be regulated on college campus because it’s deemed anti-Semitic, since the definition is both vague and also specifically invites censorship of particular viewpoints related to the Israeli-Palestinian conflict,” said Joe Cohn, policy director at the Foundation for Individual Rights in Education.